-- how well it meets the assessment criteria
+how well it meets the assessment criteria

-- how it compares to other applications

-- whether it provides value with relevant money.
+- how it compares to other applications - whether it provides value with relevant money.

-When assessing whether the application represents value with relevant money, the Committee will have regard to:
+When assessing whether the application represents value with relevant money, the Committee will consider:

-- the overall objectives of the grant opportunity - the evidence provided to demonstrate how your project contributes to meeting those objectives - the strength of your application against the relative value of the grant sought.
+- the overall objectives of the initiative - the evidence provided to demonstrate how your project contributes to meeting those objectives - the relative value for money of your application compared to other applications.